OCA/stock-logistics-warehouse/stock_move_location/readme/DESCRIPTION.rst

-This module allows to move entire location of products from one place to another and move only selected quants.
+This module allows to move entire location of products from one place to another and move only selected quantities.